 - First, grab a pen and some paper, and write down your expectations that aren’t being met.

 - Then go back and examine each one.
 Are your expectations based more on truth or on a lie?
 Do they line up with God’s Word?

 - If they’re not based on truth, confess to God that you’ve been believing lies, and begin to praise Him for revealing truth to you.

 “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.”

-Here, look over my shoulder at what I wrote down about my (unmet) expectations for dating:
+Here, look over my shoulder at what I wrote that I expected in dating: